leethomason/OpenSaber/readme.md

 jack is such that:
 1. the battery charges when the charger is plugged in
 2. the circuit is dead when there is a non-conductive kill key plugged in
-3. the circuit is live when nothing is plugged in
+3. the circuit is live when nothing is plugged in, which is also indicated by the ring LED if you use that type of momentary switch.

 This is useful, and convention for almost all saber designs, but a little weird.
 For it to work (safely) for case #1, the grounded sleeve of the recharge port should be isolated from "true ground" and the case of the saber.
-You need to be careful with a metal port, or use a insulated plastic one.
-(I went with an insulated plastic one.)
+You need to be careful with a metal port, or use an insulated plastic one.
+(I went with an insulated plastic one.
+For example: https://www.amazon.com/gp/product/B0147XFIQ6)

 #### 3V or 7V